microy/Linux-PostInstall/ReadMe.md

 # Linux-PostInstall
-Post installation package for Linux
+Post installation packages for Linux

-## MyLinux-base
+## mylinux-base
 Customize the base Linux system :
 - Banners :
 	- Display the IP addresses of the host